CANNABIDIOL IN NORTH CAROLINA

 North Carolina CBD oil legality can be quite tricky to determine, especially for hemp products.
 State laws can contradict each other, confusing people who may want to buy NC CBD oil.

 When it comes to marijuana use, though, they strictly forbid it for recreational use.
 Those with specific forms of epilepsy, however, may be permitted to use medical marijuana.

 NC Hemp Laws

 There have been many laws passed regarding the use of hemp in the Old North State.
 In 2014, Governor Pat McCrory signed the North Carolina Epilepsy Alternative Treatment Act.
 It stipulated permission to allow people with certain epileptic conditions to use hemp extract from marijuana.
-However, it is only permitted to contain less than 0.3% THC and 10% CBD at least.
+However, it is only permitted to contain less than 0.3% THC and 10% CBD.

 Furthermore, a law regarding industrial hemp cultivation in North Carolina has been passed.
 In 2015, Senate Bill 313 or the North Carolina Hemp Law was signed.
 This aimed to further hemp research and established the North Carolina Industrial Hemp Commission.